 As a historian, I aim to cross historiographical and geographical frontiers and to reconstruct the everyday experiences of people who were born without the privileges of power.
 I want to include their stories in the historical narratives of the "early modern" period and nineteenth century, when Indigenous peoples around the world confronted European colonialism.

-Among my current projects is a monograph titled Global Mexico City in the Seventeenth Century, and an edited book As If She Were Free: A Collective Biography of Women and Emancipation in the Americas (co-edited with Erica L. Bell and Terri L. Snyder).
+Among my current projects is a monograph titled Global Mexico City in the Seventeenth Century, and an edited book As If She Were Free: A Collective Biography of Women and Emancipation in the Americas (co-edited with Erica L. Bell and Terri L. Snyder, forthcoming, Cambridge UP: 2020).

 Before coming to Rutgers, I was Associate Professor at Penn State and Assistant Professor of History at Miami University.